For all notifications, please visit our noticeboard.

 At arrival, original copies of the CITES permits must be presented to NParks or ICA officers at the port of entry, for inspection and/or endorsement during clearance.
 Failure to do so may result in a delay in clearance or detention of your consignment.
 Action may be taken against importers who do not comply with requirements under the Endangered Species (Import and Export) Act.

-Before exporting or re-exporting your CITES-listed plants and plant products, you are required to find out the import requirements of your country of destination.
+Before exporting or re-exporting your CITES-listed plants and plant products, do ensure that you are aware and comply with the import requirements of your country of destination.
 You can usually obtain information about these requirements from the website of the destination country’s relevant government authority.

-Once you have obtained the necessary documentation (e.g. import permits) to fulfil the import requirements of your destination country, you can proceed to apply for a phytosanitary certificate via GoBusiness Licensing Portal.
+Once you have obtained the necessary documents (e.g. import permits) to fulfil the import requirements of your destination country, you can proceed to apply for a phytosanitary certificate via GoBusiness.

 Please refer to the following guide for the export and re-export requirements for CITES-listed plants and plant products: